Umuzi-org/ACN-syllabus/content/k8s/fluxcd/helmrelease/_index.md

 title: Helmrelease
 ---

----
-description: >-
+## Helmrelease cert-manager

 To load a helmchart from a helmrepository using fluxcd's helmcontroller we issue a helmrelease.
----

-# Helmrelease cert-manager

 To start let's create folders and files for each release